5 Ways to Have a Difficult Conversation In 2023

 Your goal in this situation is to have an effective, difficult conversation.
 One that lands on it’s mark and has a satisfactory end result.
 To do this it’s important not to attack.

 My boyfriend is struggling with a few issues in our relationship.
 I will ask him if he is happy.
 On a scale of 1-10, perhaps.
 Doing so will (gradually) get him to open up to me about what is happening.
 From there, I can ask him probing questions that will lead to us being able to discuss how to get us through those issues.

 I will not say “Why are you doing these stupid things over and over?”
 I can guarantee that the only thing that will do is shut him down.
 And make him leave.

 Not the end goal.

 #4 – Be sure to listen.

 This is so important.
-You need to be very careful to listen to what you are hearing back from the person with whom you are talking.
-Not only could you get some valuable information but, by letting them know that you are paying attention, you will be more likely to get the outcome that you seek.
+You must be very careful to listen to what you are hearing back from the person you are talking with.
+Not only could you get some valuable information, but by letting them know that you are paying attention, you will be more likely to get the outcome that you seek.

 Again, not the end goal.

 #5 – Know that everything is going to be all right.